248 Alcohol Essay Topics & Research Titles for Students

 Sometimes, the best ideas are sparked by looking at many different options.
 Explore this list of possible topics and see if a few pique your interest.
 Write those down as you come across them, then think about each for a few minutes.

 A number of these topics are rather controversial—that's the point.
-In an argumentative essay, opinions matter and controversy is based on opinions, which are, hopefully, backed up by facts.
+In an argumentative essay , opinions matter, and controversy is based on opinions.
+Just make sure your opinions are backed up by facts in the essay.
 If these topics are a little too controversial or you don't find the right one for you, try browsing through persuasive essay and speech topics as well.

 • Is global climate change caused by humans?